-- Reef hook – This is often overlooked by newer divers, but if you’re going to be checking out manta and shark cleaning stations, you may want to hook on if the current is strong.
+- Reef hook – Often overlooked, but if you’re going to be checking out manta and shark cleaning stations, you may want to hook on because the current is strong.
 Here’s the one we have.
 It’s inexpensive and works well.
 We also like that it’s a single hook and not dual.
 Personal preference and minimal contact.

 Dive Insurance: Many liveaboards won’t let you dive without insurance.
 We recommend DAN insurance.
-At a minimum, we recommend travel insurance that covers diving, like the Explorer policy from World Nomads.
+But at a minimum, we recommend traditional travel insurance that covers diving, like World Nomads.

-Log book: You don’t have to bring your book.
-You can write it down and record the dives later.
-But if you want the liveaboard company stamp in your book, bring it.
+Log book: If you want the liveaboard company stamp in your book, bring it.
 We have a three-ringed dive log, so we just bring a few pages along with us.